-The Compensation Committee currently consists of Messrs.
-Dishman, Kennedy and Lewis.
-Mr. Dishman serves as the Chairman.
-The Board of Directors has determined that Messrs.
-Dishman, Kennedy and Lewis are "independent" as such term is currently defined in the Nasdaq listing standards.
-The Compensation Committee met five times and took action by unanimous consent on three occasions during the year ended December 31, 2008.
+The Compensation Committee currently consists of Dr. Dishman, and Messrs.
+Kennedy and Lewis.
+Dr. Dishman serves as the Chairman.
+The Compensation Committee is comprised entirely of independent Directors and it operates under a Board approved charter that sets forth its duties and responsibilities.
+The Compensation Committee met five times and took action by unanimous consent on one occasion during 2009.